EVADE-Bench: Multimodal Benchmark for Evaluating and Enhancing Evasive Content Detection: Introduction

-Through these contributions, we aim to catalyze research in adversarial and evasive content detection, support the development of safer and more trustworthy moderation systems, and advance the field of robust multimodal reasoning in demanding commercial settings.
+Through these contributions, we aim to advance research on adversarial and evasive content detection, support the development of safer and more trustworthy content moderation systems, and promote robust multimodal reasoning in high-stakes commercial applications.